 What Kinds of Services Can Be Added to a Dedicated Server For Robust Performance?

-Essential hosting services for dedicated servers can include:
+Essential hosting services for a dedicated server can include:

 - Email services